-From those methods, many research papers have emerged over the years showing all kinds of positive side-effects to this method.
+From those methods, many papers in education research have emerged over the years showing all kinds of positive side-effects of this method, including for adult education.

-First, self-directed learning allows us to take the initiative of our own learning.
-One study noted that when this happens, people uncover and grow their grit, perseverance, and improve their intrinsic motivation and integrity.
+First, self-directed learning includes people taking the initiative when diagnosing their learning and building from there.
+One study noted that when this happens, people uncover and grow their grit and perseverance, and improve their intrinsic motivation and integrity.

 Second, students feel more empowered through self-learning.
 With programs moving to the internet, we can see this as a form of self-directed learning.
-After all, you need to pace yourself when it comes to online courses.
+After all, you need to pace yourself when it comes to online courses and problem-based learning.

 Thirdly, people who take up self-directed learning develop other helpful skills.
-They’ll have an easier time setting goals and finding their own motivations.
+They’ll have an easier time formulating learning goals and identifying their own intrinsic motivation.
 After all, these sorts of skills can apply to other areas outside of learning.